muellan/metacache/README.md

 ./metacache-build-refseq small
 ```

-If you want full control over the individual steps, there are several helper scripts:
+If you want full control over all steps you can use several helper scripts:
 * ```download-ncbi-genomes``` downloads NCBI reference genomes.
 * ```download-ncbi-taxonomy``` downloads NCBI taxonomy.
 * ```download-ncbi-taxmaps``` downloads NCBI accession to taxon ID maps.
      Note that these maps are not needed for the latest NCBI RefSeq releases.

-Metacache has different modes, one of them is the 'build' mode.
+Metacache has different modes.
+The 'build' mode is used for creating databases.
 See its documentation for more information:
 ```
 ./metacache help build
 ```

-Note: In rare cases databases that were built on one platform might not work on other platforms due to bit-endianness and data type width differences.
+Note: In rare cases databases that were built on one platform might not work on
+other platforms due to bit-endianness and data type width differences.
 Especially mixing 32-bit and 64-bit compilers might be probelematic.

 #### Classification TL;DR
 Metacache has different modes, one of them is the 'query' mode.
-Once a database (e.g. the standard 'refseq'), is built you can classify reads.
+Once a database
+(e.g. the standard 'refseq'), is built you can classify reads.
 * a single FASTA file with reads:
   ```
   ./metacache query refseq my_reads.fa -out results.txt